PRESS RELEASE — January 10, 2018

 Dominic Kraemer is an opera singer and part-time political junkie living in the tourist-hating city of Amsterdam.
 He was born in London in the late 1980s, delivered by a local midwife who was the mother of original UK Big Brother contestant, Melanie Hill.
 His singing takes him across Europe with recent stints in Munich, Aix-en-Provence, Bergen, Gent and London He is definitely not qualified to talk to you about Europe but his great-grandfather did invent the pips that you hear on the radio before the news.*

 *He recently discovered that this may have been an urban legend within the family.
 We will keep you posted with any developments.

-Press release from The Europeans - this is reprinted verbatim.
+Press release from The Europeans - this is reprinted verbatim; we rewrite headlines and descriptions.
 Press releases can be sent to firstname.lastname@example.org